Create Educational Apps: Tips and Best Practices

 All of the best educational apps have some form of video learning.
 So your app should have it as well.

-If you’re using BuildFire to create an education app, it’s easy to add video content.
+If you’re using Buildfire to create an education app, it’s easy to add video content.
 You can simply sync the app with your YouTube or Vimeo channel to repurpose your existing content.

 This can be done with just a few clicks.
-All you need to do is add the YouTube or Vimeo plugin from the BuildFire marketplace.
+All you need to do is add the YouTube or Vimeo plugin from the Buildfire marketplace.
 The rest of the steps are very straightforward.

 From there, you can organize your video content by category or lesson.
 You can even set up a video sequence for different lessons so that certain videos aren’t available until others have been watched.